 Satisfy Your Sweet Tooth Safely

 Watermelon may be sweet, but it’s also one of the lowest calorie fruits out there.
-At just 46 calories and less than 10 grams of sugar per cup, it’s a sweet tooth’s dream without all the added sugar.
+At just 46 calories and less than 10 grams of sugar per cup, it’s a sweet tooth’s dream without all the added sugar, body fat, and diabetes risk.

 Trying to keep your blood glucose levels steady?
 Watermelon can be a bit problematic, but can certainly be eaten as part of a low-fat, plant-based, whole-food diet.
 Watermelon has a glycemic index (GI) value of 80, and is one of the only fruits in this “high” glycemic category.
 Because of that, it’s important to eat watermelon slowly so that you can limit the rate of absorption of glucose into your blood.